pingidentity/pingfederate-go-client/configurationapi/docs/CertificateExpirationNotificationSettings.md

 `func (o *CertificateExpirationNotificationSettings) HasNotificationPublisherRef() bool`

 HasNotificationPublisherRef returns a boolean if a field has been set.

+### GetNotificationMode

+`func (o *CertificateExpirationNotificationSettings) GetNotificationMode() string`

+GetNotificationMode returns the NotificationMode field if non-nil, zero value otherwise.

+### GetNotificationModeOk

+`func (o *CertificateExpirationNotificationSettings) GetNotificationModeOk() (*string, bool)`

+GetNotificationModeOk returns a tuple with the NotificationMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNotificationMode

+`func (o *CertificateExpirationNotificationSettings) SetNotificationMode(v string)`

+SetNotificationMode sets NotificationMode field to given value.

+### HasNotificationMode

+`func (o *CertificateExpirationNotificationSettings) HasNotificationMode() bool`

+HasNotificationMode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)